nexical/doc-drift/CONTRIBUTING.md

-# Contributing to doc-drift
+# Contributing to DocGap

-Thank you for your interest in contributing to `doc-drift`!
+Thank you for your interest in contributing to `docgap`!
 We aim to build a high-performance, developer-friendly tool.

 ## Tech Stack